gracelang/language/standard.md

 Math
 ----

-The *math* module object can be imported using +import “math” as m+, for any identifier of your choice `m`.
-The object
-`m` responds to the following methods.
+The *math* module object can be imported using `import "math" as m`, for any identifier of your choice `m`.
+The object `m` responds to the following methods.

 ```
     sin($\theta$: Number) -> Number